flossbud/ToonTown-MultiTool/README.md

 ## 🧠 Limitations

-- No support for Windows or macOS (coming soon...)
+- No support for Windows or macOS (Windows support coming soon)
 - Flatpak input passthrough depends on environment

 ---